sambrentnall/minimal-mistakes/_drafts/GatewayOnHyperVCore.md

    ```
    ![InstallFeature](/assets/images/posts/GatewayOnHyperVCore/InstallFeature.jpg)

-1. Once rebooted, re-login and launch Powershell to install the router
+1. Once rebooted, re-login and launch Powershell to install the router.

    ```Powershell
    > Install-RemoteAccess -VpnType Vpn
    ```
    ![InstallRemoreAccess](/assets/images/posts/GatewayOnHyperVCore/InstallRemoreAccess.jpg)

-1. We now need to enter a NETSH session
+1. We now need to enter a NETSH session.

    ```Powershell
    > NETSH
    ```
-1. The final step is to add some routing rules, were going to add the two interfaces and configure the external mode
+1. The final step is to add some routing rules, were going to add the two interfaces, and configure the external mode.

    ```NETSH
    > routing ip nat add interface External